simophin/website/content/posts/why-i-like-room.md

 Of course, as stated before, you can still implement the `List` version of interface safely, by coping the data from the live Realm objects into a POJO version.
 Ha!
 This is exactly what we are talking about, live object is just so against common software pattern that I don't think it's worth the cost!

+How does the Room compare, you ask.

+> Simply no live objects, no lazy loading.
+You get exactly what you ask for, in one go.

+Wouldn't it be slow if you don't have lazy loading?

+> It would only be slow if you load unnecessary data.
+If don't want the relationed objects,